Darxcodes/Password_Validation_Program/README.md

-C program to validate username and password
+A Basic C program to validate username and password